How much is your car worth?

 The Sentra’s optional rear view mirror has an automatic dimming feature.
 This mirror can be set to automatically darken quickly when headlights shine on it, keeping following vehicles from blinding or distracting the driver.
 The Yaris doesn’t offer the luxury of an automatic dimming rear view mirror.

-The Sentra SV/SR offers optional heated front seats that are extremely comfortable in the winter.
+The Sentra SV/SR offers optional heated front seats, which keep the driver and front passenger extremely comfortable in the winter.
 Heated seats aren’t available in the Yaris.

 On extremely cold winter days, the Sentra SR’s optional heated steering wheel provides comfort, allowing the driver to steer safely and comfortably before the car heater warms up.
 The Yaris doesn’t offer a heated steering wheel.

 The Sentra SV/SR has a standard center folding armrest for the rear passengers.
-A center armrest helps make rear passengers more comfortable.
+A center armrest helps make rear passengers more comfortable and it can provide a boundary between children.
 The Yaris doesn’t offer a rear seat center armrest.

 The Sentra SV/SR’s standard dual zone air conditioning allows the driver and front passenger to choose two completely different temperatures so people with different temperature preferences won’t have to compromise.
 This makes both the driver and front passenger as comfortable as possible.
 The Yaris doesn’t offer dual zone air conditioning.

 A built-in pollen filter removes pollen, exhaust fumes and other pollutants from the Sentra’s passenger compartment.
-This helps prevent lung and/or sinus irritation, which can trigger allergies or asthma.
-The Yaris doesn’t offer a filtration system.
+This helps prevent lung and/or sinus irritation which can trigger allergies or asthma.
+The Yaris’ air conditioner doesn’t offer a filtration system.

 To keep a safe, consistent following distance, the Sentra SV/SR has a standard Intelligent Cruise Control, which alters the speed of the vehicle without driver intervention.
 This allows the driver to use cruise control more safely without constantly having to disengage it when approaching slower traffic.
 The Yaris doesn’t offer an adaptive cruise control.

-The Nissan Sentra outsold the Toyota Yaris by over 8 to one during the 2019 model year.
+The Nissan Sentra outsold the Toyota Yaris by over 8 to one during 2019.

 © 1991-2018 Advanta-STAR Automotive Research.
 All rights reserved.